seth-git/atomicglobalmin/trunk/readme.txt

-Particle Swarm Optimization (PSO) Global Optimization Software Read Me
+﻿Particle Swarm Optimization (PSO) Global Optimization Software Read Me

 This is free software and may be modified and/or redistributed under the terms of the GNU General Public License.
 Copyright 2007 Seth Call.